 PIRSA use information obtained from intelligence, monitoring, surveillance and enforcement processes to assess compliance and sustainability risks to the fishery.
 This subsequently informs work priorities for service delivery.
 The priorities are prone to change during the fishing season however the following are currently relevant to the Central Zone Abalone Fishery.

-- 1. Quota Management System Integrity.

-- 2. Take undersize/ underweight Abalone.

-- 3. Pest and Disease Incursion.

-- 4. Illegal Unreported Unregulated Take.
+- 1. Quota Management System (QMS) Integrity. - 2.
+Take undersize / underweight Abalone. - 3.
+Pest and Disease Incursion. - 4.
+Illegal Unreported Unregulated Take (included in the Recreational Fishery Plan).